Written November 22, 2016 by Yoga Mountain

 It’s wondering why you haven’t taken it for a yoga spin!
 Maintaining a regular yoga practice is challenging yet rewarding.
 If you are like most people, obstacles such as illness, stress, injury, or competing priorities eventually rear their not so pretty head while you are diligently tying to make time to practice.
 Here are some ways to work with a few common obstacles and get back on your mat in light speed.

 Resist the beat-your-self-up path.
 It NEVER works!
 It is a recipe for a deflated sense of self, and painful self-inflicted bruises on your heart.
-If you berate yourself for missing class undoubtably you will feel worse, and like salt in the wound, you are less likely to get on your mat because you ...
+If you berate yourself for missing class undoubtably you ...
+Read More

 While holding cobra pose sweat drips from their brow as they patiently wait for me to call out the next pose.
 Instead, I ask them a question.
 “Why are we doing this pose anyway?”
 With a mix of laughter and grunts they look at me as if to say, “WHAT!
 You don’t know!”